Watch Me!: Music video

 An accompanying music video for "Watch Me" premiered on May 18, 2025, the same day as the single's release, at 17:30 JST.
 Produced by Folium's Daisuke Chiba and directed by Yū Nakagaito, the animated visual incorporates selected scenes from Witch Watch anime and original cuts exclusively for the music video, featuring all characters from the anime, including the protagonists Nico and Morihito.
 The English version's music video was released on June 8, and the collaborative music video with the manga Witch Watch on June 14.

 Live performances

 Ikura (pictured) at the Yoasobi concert in London, where the duo debuted the performance of "Watch Me!"

 Yoasobi performed "Watch Me!" live for the first time at their one-off concert held in Wembley Arena, London, England on June 8 and 9, 2025.
 The duo later included the song on the setlist for the Wandara Hall Tour (2025).

+Accolades

+Awards and nominations for "Watch Me!"